-Clinical education setting assignments are made by the Program Director in consultation with the Clinical Instructors, and the Clinical Education Coordinator.
+Clinical education setting assignments are made by the Program Director in consultation with the Clinical Preceptors, and the Clinical Education Coordinator.
 Clinical education setting assignments are based on:

-- student preference, stated during interview session or the 2nd clinical site selection survey. - distance the student lives from the clinical education settings. - clinical education setting student capacity, as determined by the policies of the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+- student preference, stated during interview session or the 2nd clinical site selection survey.
+Let the Program Director know if you plan on using public transportation. - distance the student lives from the clinical education settings. - equivalence of commuting distance and time for all students is an important goal in the assignment process.

-Note: If there are too many applicants for one clinical setting, the student with the highest application score or program GPA will be considered first.
+- clinical education setting student capacity, as determined by the policies of the Joint Review Committee on Education in Radiologic Technology (JRCERT). - Note: If there are too many applicants for one clinical setting, the student with the highest application score or program GPA will be considered first.